DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Conclusions

 We introduced DAISI, a robust and flexible filtering framework built on flow-based generative priors.
-DAISI avoids retraining at every assimilation step by leveraging a fixed, pre-trained flow model and enables zero-shot conditional sampling for arbitrary observation operators.
-A key component is the inversion of the generative SDE: running the flow backward from the forecast ensemble recovers latent states that serve as informative initialization for conditional sampling, effectively combining the prior, the forecast model, and observational information in a unified way.
+A key component is the inversion of the generative SDE: running the flow backward from the forecast ensemble recovers latent representations that serve as informative initialization for conditional sampling, effectively combining the prior, the forecast model, and observational information in a unified way.
+Empirically, DAISI delivers accurate filtering results across a spectrum of challenging settings, including sparse, noisy, nonlinear, and multimodal observations.